There is one session available:

 What you'll learnSkip What you'll learn

-- How to apply biochemical and genetic approaches to address fundamental questions in the transport of molecules and proteins in the cell.
+- How to apply biochemical and genetic approaches to address fundamental questions of transport and signaling in the cell.

 - How to evaluate the conclusions and models that scientists develop about cell biology from experimental approaches and results.